 Understanding Profiles

-Profiles are pre-configured sets of preferences that customize how Aeralis creates emails for you.
-Think of them as different "personas" for different email contexts.
+Profiles are pre-configured sets of preferences that control how Aeralis writes emails for you.
+Each profile has its own writing style, grounding tools, and context — think of them as different voices for different situations.

-Without profiles, you'd need to specify your preferences every time you generate an email.
-Profiles save time by remembering your:
+Without profiles, you'd adjust settings every time you generate an email.
+Profiles remember your:

 • Grounding tools - Context URLs, Google Search, Knowledge